facebookresearch/MetaCLIP/openclip_README.md

 for distributed training.
 We include native support for SLURM clusters.

-As the number of devices used to train increases, so does the space complexity of the the logit matrix.
+As the number of devices used to train increases, so does the space complexity of the logit matrix.
 Using a naïve all-gather scheme, space complexity will be `O(n^2)`.
 Instead, complexity may become effectively linear if the flags `--gather-with-grad` and `--local-loss` are used.
 This alteration results in one-to-one numerical results as the naïve method.